 Another advantage of the adjustment model is that it helps us to understand how to intervene to improve the lives of young black males.
 Interventions are more likely to succeed when the growing demographic diversity of the population of young black males is taken into account.
 Interventions must also be developed in ways that meet the unique needs of black males living in other racial family contexts.
 Critical to the general process of developing interventions is the need to exploit feedback loops found between the core elements of the system.
-As much as it is important to develop interventions, it is also important to help these institutions prepare for interactions with black males.
+As much as it is important to develop interventions that help parents prepare their sons to interact with law enforcement institutions, it is also important to help these institutions prepare for interactions with black males.
 Careful thought should be given to how interventions are developed to help schools, churches, and other institutions contribute to the adjustment of black males.
 Such strategies could hold significant promise and add to the number of black males who already live productive lives.